kedro-org/kedro/docs/source/configuration/configuration_basics.md

 ## Configuration environments
 A configuration environment is a way of organising your configuration settings for different stages of your data pipeline.
 For example, you might have different settings for development, testing, and production environments.

-By default, Kedro Framework has a `base` and a `local` environment.
+By default, Kedro projects have a `base` and a `local` environment.

 ### Base
 In Kedro, the base configuration environment refers to the default configuration settings that are used as the foundation for all other configuration environments.